tonethar/IGME-330-Spring-2021/weekly/week-03B-notes.md

-# Week 3B - More about Canvas
+# Week 3B - The class meeting after 3A

 ## I. Review